Christ's Fulfilment of the Law

 1. Now, while Christ is teaching in the Temple, he was approached by Pharisees, Sadducees, Herodian and other teachers of the Torah.
 Each group poses questions, trying to trap Him in his words.
 They were looking for any blemish, which might disqualify Him as Messiah.
 The narrative of these tests are preserved in Matthew 22.
 They could not find any fault with Him, the [Eternal] Passover Lamb indeed was without blemish.

-2. And after last Supper, on the same evening before His Crucifixion, the Sanhedrin continued this search of blemish themselves and could not find any blemish too and finally they condemned Him to death for His claim to be the Son of God.
+2. And after Last Supper, on the same evening before His Crucifixion, the Sanhedrin continued this search of blemish by themselves and could not find any blemish too and finally they condemned Him to death for His claim to be the Son of God.

 3. Then, Pilate and Herod respectively, representing the worldly Government, could not find any blemish either,